fralik/rundata-net/docs/getting-started/user_guide.rst

 This section gives a quick introduction to the Rundata-net interface.

 Rundata-net is essentially an interface to a database.
 Since the database doesn't change very often, I have adopted a rather radical approach to accessing it.
 Most of the site functions are executed inside the user's browser, which includes the database.
 When the user opens the main page, it will take some time to load the site.
 This is the point where the database is transferred to the user's computer.
 Once it is transferred, all functions should work smoothly.
+Moreover, once the site is loaded you may work without the internet connection.
+Map display won't work without the internet connection.

 The main page is divided into several areas, which I refer to as panels.
 These are shown with numbers in the image below.

 .. image:: /_static/panels.jpg
   :width: 100 %